azorfus/writings/_posts/2025-11-30-The-barrels-of-Kentucky.md

 categories: literature
 ---

 It's a rather sunny Saturday morning, The sun blares bright through the glass panes of the window, The dust on the wood flashes texture into the air.
 With groggy eyes and an aching body, you sit up with a struggle.
 The sun feels welcoming and warm, wooly sleeps beside you.
 He looks content and comfortable.
-The sudden jerk of your movement shrugs him awake.
+The sudden jerk of your movement shuffles him awake. blahblahblah